Nice to meet you.

 Email notifications

 Similar to notifications in my.G2, you can use the same login to create email notifications to trigger under specific criteria.
-Of all the ways to route new reviews on G2, this presents some of the greatest challenges since it’s easy for messages to get lost in anyone’s inbox.
+With this tactic, keep in mind that it can be easy for messages to get lost in anyone’s inbox, so it's important to stay up-to-date with these notifications.

 • The high cost of silence.
 Responding to reviews can be immensely valuable, but staying silent can cost you.